 Jasna Tursic, 45, had spent 12 years in constant pain without ever knowing the cause.
-However, her life changed dramatically recently after she was diagnosed with Lipoedema, and the cure was liposuction.
+Her life changed dramatically, however, after she was diagnosed with Lipoedema, and the treatment turned out to be liposuction.

 What is Lipoedema?

-Lipoedema is a condition that almost exclusively targets women more commonly from puberty, although post-pregnancy, peri-menopause, gynaecological surgery or extremely stressful situations can trigger the condition.
-It is thought to be genetic by nature, and is caused by an overgrowth of fat deposits and expansion in women of all body types and sizes, from the incredibly lean right through to the morbidly obese.
-It has a devastating effect on the legs (and occasionally the arms) ranging from tenderness to, in extreme cases, immobility.
+There seems to be a family history, and is caused by an overgrowth of fat deposits in women of all body shapes and sizes, from the incredibly lean right through to those struggling with morbid obesity.
+Lipedema patients endure devastating effects on the legs (and occasionally the arms), ranging from tenderness to in extreme cases, immobility.

-The diseased fat cells form a unique and unusual shape, normally from the waist down, to a clear and obvious line above the ankles in a bilateral, symmetrical shape.
+The diseased fat cells form a unique and unusual shape, normally from the waist down, to a clear and obvious line in with the lower legs, above the ankles in a bilateral, symmetrical shape.
 Beverly Hills liposuction surgery specialist Dr David Amron told FoxNews.com that the disease is “very specific to circumferential calf to ankle swelling…(with) heaviness on top of the knees, giving legs a tree-like look to them.”

 Lipoedema misdiagnosis is common

 Unfortunately for Ms Tursic, her initial diagnosis of lipedema was incorrect.
 Doctors actually mistook her condition for Lymphedema.
 While the two conditions are similar in that there is unnatural swelling of adipose tissue at the extremities, Lymphedema is linked to malfunctioning of the lymphatic systems that causes fluid retention, not growth of fatty tissue.